hrbrmstr/sslsaran/README.md

 ## Description

-The ‘IETF’ ‘RFC’ 6962 (<https://tools.ietf.org/html/rfc6962>) describe
+The ‘IETF’ ‘RFC’ 6962 (<https://tools.ietf.org/html/rfc6962>) describes
-experimental protocol for publicly logging the existence of ‘Transport Layer Security’ (‘TLS’) certificates as they are issued or observed, in a manner that allows anyone to audit certificate authority (‘CA’) activity and notice the issuance of suspect certificates as well as to audit the certificate logs themselves.
+an experimental protocol for publicly logging the existence of ‘Transport Layer Security’ (‘TLS’) certificates as they are issued or observed, in a manner that allows anyone to audit certificate authority (‘CA’) activity and notice the issuance of suspect certificates as well as to audit the certificate logs themselves.
 Functions are provided as a wrapper around the log server ‘API’.

 ## What’s Inside The Tin